About Craig L

 Oil on Board, in private collection

 After the Ukazoo exhibit I pondered a next project to maintain my social media promotional presence.
-I remembered a doodle and several failed attempts to get it to a finished painting.
-My idea was to divide the main idea into four sections, 1. front yard/gate entrance.
-2. front porch & door/living room.
-3. Second floor window/interior room.
-4. exterior window/dinning and Kitchen interior.
+I remembered a doodle and the several failed attempts to get it to a finished painting.
+My current idea was to divide the open-air skeleton framework of related parts of a home into four sections, 1. front porch & door/living room.
+2. Second floor window/interior room.
+3. exterior window/dining & Kitchen area.
+4. front yard/gate entrance

-My doodles and initial rough worksheets had ideas for some of the items for these for areas.
+My doodles and initial rough worksheets had ideas for some of the items for these placement in these areas.

 Needing more items to fill up the painting I turned to my ’friends’ and ’followers’ on Facebook for an audience participation project.

-I gave some basic criteria for one section and a pencil drawing of my layout and asked for ideas of items to include in that section.
+Posting one section at a time, I gave some basic criteria for one section of these sections along with a pencil worksheet drawing of my layout and asked for ideas of items to include in that section.

 I was rewarded with a wonderful response in the comments of various items to pick from.